DioNanos/nexuscli/README.md

 NexusCLI is an experimental, ultra-light terminal cockpit designed for AI-assisted development workflows on Termux (Android).

-**v0.5.0** - Mobile-First AI Control Plane
+**v0.5.2** - Mobile-First AI Control Plane

-Web UI wrapper for Claude Code, Codex CLI, and Gemini CLI.
+Web UI wrapper for Claude Code, Codex CLI, and Gemini CLI with voice input support.

 ---